Silver spinning

 Spinning produces three-dimensional hollow-ware items such as trophies, vessels and cups.
 Items can be made to varying scales, in quantity, in a uniform and quick way.
 Spinners also produce and maintain the associated tools, machinery, formers and chucks used to produce spun vessels.

 In the 1950s there were hundreds of spinners, but the trade side of the industry has contracted significantly.
-Now very few large companies are left; most are ‘self-employed men in sheds’.
+Now very few large companies are left; most are one man or two man bands in light industrial units.

 Techniques